Volunteer

 How much do I get paid to transport?

 Transporters are volunteers and therefore, all positions are unpaid.
+The gratification you will feel in your heart is priceless.

 When do requests for transporters come out?
 How will I know what route I am driving?